MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-retention.md

 ## End-user documentation for retention labels

+Retention labels, unlike retention policies, have a UI presence in Microsoft 365 apps.
+Make sure you provide guidance for end users and your help desk before you deploy retention labels to your production network.

-The most effective end-user documentation will be customized guidance and instructions you provide for the label names and configurations you choose.
+The most effective end-user documentation will be customized guidance and instructions you provide for the retention label names and configurations you choose.
 However, you can use the following information for basic instructions:

 - [Manually apply retention labels](create-apply-retention-labels.md#manually-apply-retention-labels)